 The main focus over the last 12 months has been on internal mobility and progression, with particular emphasis on removing real and perceived barriers to progression and ensuring equality of opportunity across the organisation.
-This effort resulted in over 70% of managerial vacancies being filled internally, with 64% of these filled by women.
+This effort resulted in over 57% of all internally filled vacancies being filled by women.